 You need to understand this in order to understand which click-through rates are affecting your quality scores.

-Quality score is calculated by keyword: When you run a campaign, you’ll see that there is a column in your keywords report for your keyword quality score:
+Quality score is calculated by keyword: When you run a campaign, you’ll see that there is a column in your keywords report for your keyword quality score.

-Notice how the same ad group gets a different quality score for each keyword.
+You will notice how the same ad group gets a different quality score for each keyword.

 In order to calculate the score, Google looks at many things.
 One component is the typical performance of other advertiser’s ads.